1 I 1898, Cieszyn (Silesia) — 18 X 1944, KL Auschwitz-Birkenau

 Biography

-Viktor Ullmann was a pianist, composer and director.
-He organised and co-organised the musical life in the Theresienstadt ghetto where he composed many works, including the opera The Emperor of Atlantis or Death’s Refusal.
+Viktor Ullmann was a pianist, composer, and conductor.
+He was one of the main organizers of musical life in the Terezín ghetto (Theresienstadt) where he composed many works, including the opera The Emperor of Atlantis or Death’s Refusal.

 He was born on 1 January 1898 to a family of assimilated Jews in Cieszyn, then part of the Austro-Hungarian Empire.
-He was baptised in the Catholic Church.
-In 1909, he began to attend a music school in Vienna, where he found his mentor in the avante garde composer, Arnold Schönberg.
-He served in the military during World War I.
+He was baptized in the Catholic Church.
+In 1909, he began to attend a music school in Vienna, where he found a mentor in the avante-garde composer, Arnold Schönberg.
+Viktor Ullmann served in the military during World War I.

 After the war, he began studying law and attended Schönberg’s composition seminar.
-In 1919, he terminated his participation in the courses and move to Prague to devote himself fully to music and work in the New German Theatre.
-He also worked for Czech Radio, published articles and press reviews while attending the Prague Conservatory.
+In 1919, he moved to Prague to devote himself fully to music and work in the New German Theatre.
+He also worked for Czech Radio and published articles and press reviews while attending the Prague Conservatory.

-Viktor Ullmann was a pianist, composer and director.
-He organised and co-organised the musical life in the Theresienstadt ghetto where he composed many works, including the opera The Emperor of Atlantis or Death’s Refusal.
+Viktor Ullmann was a pianist, composer, and conductor.
+He was one of the main organizers of musical life in the Terezín ghetto (Theresienstadt) where he composed many works, including the opera The Emperor of Atlantis or Death’s Refusal.

 He was born on 1 January 1898 to a family of assimilated Jews in Cieszyn, then part of the Austro-Hungarian Empire.
-He was baptised in the Catholic Church.
-In 1909, he began to attend a music school in Vienna, where he found his mentor in the avante garde composer, Arnold Schönberg.
-He served in the military during World War I.
+He was baptized in the Catholic Church.
+In 1909, he began to attend a music school in Vienna, where he found a mentor in the avante-garde composer, Arnold Schönberg.
+Viktor Ullmann served in the military during World War I.

 After the war, he began studying law and attended Schönberg’s composition seminar.
-In 1919, he terminated his participation in the courses and move to Prague to devote himself fully to music and work in the New German Theatre.
-He also worked for Czech Radio, published articles and press reviews while attending the Prague Conservatory.
+In 1919, he moved to Prague to devote himself fully to music and work in the New German Theatre.
+He also worked for Czech Radio and published articles and press reviews while attending the Prague Conservatory.

 —